 Today I believe the future lies in the emerging nations.
 Great nations rise and fall and the great nations to the north seem to be floundering.
 Colombia has found itself in the group of CIVETS – up and coming nations.
 These are countries to watch, to visit and to invest in.

-Are you going to be able to live cheaply in Colombia ?
+Are you going to be able to live cheaply in Colombia?
 That all depends on where you choose and what lifestyle you would like to have.
 In Medellin, if you want to live inexpensively then don’t choose El Poblado.
 Take the most expensive area in your city (preferably a large one) and compare it to where you live.
 El Poblado is one of the most exclusive areas in Colombia.
 It seems far more North American than most other parts of Colombia.
-This area is still far under priced in the international marketplace.
-For a cosmopolitan city of this size, with some of the best health care in South America, the best educated workforce in Latin America and a climate that is rivaled by very few other places then Medellin is cheap !
-However if you say for $100,000 US or $200,000 US I can buy better in Florida – then go for it !!!!
+This area is still far underpriced in the international marketplace.
+For a cosmopolitan city of this size, with some of the best health care in South America, the best-educated workforce in Latin America and a climate that is rivalled by very few other places then Medellin is cheap!
+However, if you say for $100,000 US or $200,000 US I can buy better in Florida – then go for it !!!!

-Why would anyone work for 20.000 COP per day ?
+Why would anyone work for 20.000 COP per day?
 Simply because they don’t have an alternative.
 When I lived in Cartagena I had a friend who had two maids.
-She paid them about $100.00 US per month.
+She paid about $100.00 US per month.
 Her reasoning was that for them it was better than sitting at home.
-In her house they got to eat at least two meals a day and they had some spending money every month.
+In her house, they got to eat at least two meals a day and they had some spending money every month.
 Without her they probably had nothing.

 The immigration law is in flux as of July 2103 and as soon as we have a good comprehension of the new laws we will present them on the Colombian portal.

-In a small country like Colombia you can find 65 different ecosystems so the odds are you can find a climate that suits your personal living requirements, unless you are seeking copious quantities of snow.
-If you like to walk, bike, garden, golf, sit on the deck and enjoy your coffee every morning, you can find a place that will meet you needs.
+In a small country like Colombia, you can find 65 different ecosystems so the odds are you can find a climate that suits your personal living requirements unless you are seeking copious quantities of snow.
+If you like to walk, bike, garden, golf, sit on the deck and enjoy your coffee every morning, you can find a place that will meet your needs.

 Colombia is an amazing country with beautiful friendly people.
 In our introduction email, everything we extol about this fabulous place is true.
 You can find virtually everything that you would want and need in Colombia.